Locate a grave MUSEUM OF THE FALLEN

 1889 CE 2010 CE

-For a century it stood on the corner promising a stranger a dime's worth of human contact — until everyone started carrying the corner in their pocket.
+Two million strong on America's street corners, for a century it stood promising a stranger a dime's worth of human contact — until everyone started carrying the corner in their pocket.

 Born